Tufts University Editorial Style Guide

 • Tufts University School of Arts and Sciences (do not use &)

-• Note: No "the."
+• Note: No "the" with SMFA at Tufts or with SMFA.
 Do not use “the SMFA at Tufts” or “the SMFA"

 • Never use “SMFA@Tufts.”
 You can say “SMFA” if you have already used the full name elsewhere.